restep-eco/EMI-Filter/README.md

 for applicable conditions.

 Source files developed in KiCad 5.0.2.
+Custom libraries and footprints are provided in the source files .zip.

 All documentation is licensed under the Creative Commons Attribution 4.0 International License.